Mercerenies/a-turtles-troll/README.md

 ### Version 1.13

+* The block two cubes below the player is constantly being turned to lava
 * When a player opens an inventory other than their own, the current item they're holding is dropped
 * When a bucket item is dropped for any reason, its contents will